 Q. Can I get a waiver of the $25 fee if it would be a financial hardship?

 A. The $25 fee may be waived in cases of financial hardship.
 You should explain why payment of this fee would be a financial hardship and provide enough information to support your claim.
 Financial hardship may be based on any number of factors.
 For example, you might ask for a fee waiver based on family size and income, unusual or unexpected unpaid expenses, a recent change in family circumstances or a change in employment status.
 It is not enough to simply say that the fee would be a hardship, without providing an explanation for this statement.

 Q. When can I expect an answer after requesting an external review?

-A. A normal external review usually takes 40 days after the case is submitted to the independent review organization.
+A. A normal external review may take up to 45 days after the case is submitted to the independent review organization.